-Speaking of food, refugees have the right to 12 kilograms of rice, two kilograms of beans and a few litres of cooking oil per person, per month.
-She and her boy, therefore, receive twice this—a gift from the international community.
-To buy incidentals like soap to clean, and some charcoal to cook, the woman sells part of her food rations.
+Speaking of food, refugees have the right to 12 kilograms of rice, two kilograms of beans and a few liters of cooking oil per person, per month.
+The woman and her boy, therefore, receive this times two—a gift from the international community.
+To buy incidentals like soap to clean and charcoal to cook, the woman sells part of her food rations.

 Speaking of charcoal, I asked the woman to show me her tongue to access her anemia.
 It was black.
 Did she have a sickness?
-No, “I eat charcoal when we have no food,” she says.
+No, “I eat charcoal because there is not enough to eat,” she explains.

-After my cursory assessment of the sum total of her life, I sat quietly for a few minutes.
-“I’ll make you a deal,” I said, unexpectedly.
-“I will show you how to crochet kippot/yarmulke, the small head coverings Jewish men wear to show humility to God, and then I will buy 100 of them from you.
-With the money you make, you can buy good food for yourself and your son.”
+After my cursory assessment of the sum total of her life, I sit quietly for a few minutes.
+“I’ll make you a deal,” I say.
+“I will show you how to crochet kippot/yarmulkes, the small head coverings Jewish men wear to show respect to God, and then I will buy 100 of them from you.
+With the money you make, you can buy food to eat for you and your son.”

-The woman took a deep breath, because she couldn’t breathe with this news.
+The woman takes a deep breath, because she can’t breathe with this news.
 The speechlessness I had when I listened to her story was now hers to handle.

-“I will pay you in advance for these kippot, so you can begin to eat food that will heal you,” I continued.
+“I will pay you in advance for these kippot so you can begin to eat food that will heal you,” I continue.

-As she was still stunned and unable to speak.
-I take this pause in our conversation to show her a short video of Bobo, a man with AIDS whom I had helped in Zambia, many years ago.
-He was a mere sliver when I started feeding him, but at the end of the video there was a photo of Bobo, months later, that showed a proud, strong and full-chested man in his full glory.
+The woman is stunned and unable to speak.
+I take this pause in our conversation to show her a short video of Bobo, a man I helped with AIDS in Zambia many years ago.
+He was a sleek version of a sliver when I started feeding him, but at the end the video there is a photo of Bobo, months later, that shows a proud and strong and full-chested man in his full glory.

-The woman watched the small computer screen intently.
-When she saw Bobo’s transformation, she gasped.
+The woman gasps when she sees his before and after photo.
 Could it be?
 It had to be.
-There he was in front of her, on a small portable computer in her hut-house, nearly in the flesh.
+There he was in front of her on a small portable computer in her hut-house nearly in the flesh.
 Could it be?
 Again, she has speechless and breath-taking to contend with.
 And so did I.